-The following chart illustrates the allocation of the fiscal 2022 target and realized direct compensation for our NEOs between base salary, cash incentive award opportunities and long-term incentive compensation in the form of equity awards.
-A significant portion of the "at-risk" cash compensation of our NEOs was earned in fiscal 2022 because we generally achieved the pre-established performance objectives under the Company Bonus Plan.
-As a result, the Company Bonus Plan was funded at 80% of target for fiscal 2022 and each NEO received 80% of his or her target cash incentive award opportunity for fiscal 2022.
+The following chart illustrates the allocation of the fiscal 2023 target and realized direct compensation for our NEOs between base salary, cash incentive award opportunities and long-term incentive compensation in the form of equity awards.
+A moderate portion of the "at-risk" cash compensation of our NEOs was earned in fiscal 2023 as a result of mixed results in achieving the pre-established performance objectives under the Company Bonus Plan.
+As a result, the Company Bonus Plan was funded at 55% of target for fiscal 2023 and each NEO received 55% of his or her target cash incentive award opportunity for fiscal 2023 (other than Mr. Chalke, who received a contractually guaranteed annual cash incentive award pursuant to the terms of his employment agreement).